New £100m Visitor Attraction In Belfast Expected To Open By 2030

 The design team supporting Belfast Stories includes a partnership between Oslo-based architects Snøhetta, the firm responsible for designing the Oslo Opera House and the 9/11 Memorial Pavilion in New York, and Belfast-based TODD Architects, who are leading on the architectural and structural design.

-Ralph Appelbaum Associates (RAA) are engaged to design the visitor experience with Barker Langham in the role of Curator and Interpretation Planner.
-RAA was appointed earlier this year based on its international experience designing museum and narrative environments including the Obama Presidential Centre in Chicago, and the US Holocaust Memorial Museum in Washington DC.
-Property and construction consultancy, Gleeds, are overseeing project management.
+Ralph Appelbaum Associates (RAA) is engaged to design the visitor experience, with Barker Langham in the role of curator and interpretation planner.
+RAA was appointed earlier this year, based on its international experience designing museum and narrative environments, including the Obama Presidential Centre, in Chicago, and the US Holocaust Memorial Museum, in Washington, DC.
+Property and construction consultancy Gleeds is overseeing the project management.

 ADVERTISEMENT

-The project is currently progressing through RIBA Stage Two - Concept design, a crucial milestone in the definitive eight-stage ‘Plan of Work’ model pioneered by the Royal Institute of British Architects.
-Engagement is a significant part of this stage and, following an initial Public Consultation in 2022, Belfast City Council’s Belfast Stories team is now hosting a second Public Consultation to ensure everyone can have their say on the project.
+The project is currently progressing through RIBA Stage 2 – Concept Design, a crucial milestone in the definitive eight-stage ‘Plan of Work’ model pioneered by the Royal Institute of British Architects.
+Engagement is a significant part of this stage, and, following an initial public consultation in 2022, Belfast City Council’s Belfast Stories team is now hosting a second public consultation, to ensure that everyone can have his/her/their say on the project.